kimmknight/ZookeepersDatabase/README.md

 Before building any application, it's important to understand the requirements, what the application is trying to achieve, and what it will look (and feel) like to the user.

-To help you understand what the finished product will look like and how it will work, it is handy to look at the finished product.
-You can test the [web-based prototype](sample/jsanimals.html) and try it for yourself.
+To help you understand what the finished product should look like and how it should work, you can test the [web-based preview](sample/jsanimals.html) and try it for yourself.

 # Steps